 Recently, I wrote an authentication backend for our nginx IMAP/POP3 load balancer and while it performed fine without any pool magic, I found the bulks of TIME_WAIT connections annoying (we even had to raise the system limit for open connections, twice), so I added a pool.

-It took 6 extra lines and maybe 15 minutes.
+It took 6 extra lines and less than 15 minutes.

 I put the LDAP related stuff in a separate class that has an instance variable called

 connections which is a deque – i.e. a FIFO.
 Why a FIFO?
-Because due to the fact that we have enough traffic at any time, we don’t have to worry about timeouts if the connections are added left and popped right – they are simply circled through and therefore kept fresh all the time.
+Since we have enough traffic at any time, we don’t have to worry about timeouts if the connections are added left and popped right – they are simply circled through and therefore kept fresh all the time.

 I also added an instance variable called

 maxIdle that defines the maximal size of idle connections in our pool.
 You don’t want to have 1,000 connections in your pool just because of a single spike.
 This does not affect the total number of connections though!

 So let’s start with a method to get a new connection:

 def getConnection(self): try: defer.succeed(self.connections.pop()) except IndexError: # create and return a connection

 That would be the first three lines of our pooling.
 It tries to pop a connection from our pool and if there’s none left, we open a new one.
 If you wanted to limit the number of total active connections, you’d add a counter and a check here.